-The MOA will be effective upon the earlier of the issuance by MDE of a permit which lists the Municipalities as Co-permittees or July 1, 2015.
-Even if MDE has not issued a permit with all signatories listed as Co-permittees by July 1, the cost-share provisions of the MOA will go into effect at that time for those Municipalities that signed the MOA.
+The MOA was effective upon the earlier of the issuance by MDE of a permit which lists the Municipalities as Co-permittees or July 1, 2015.
+The cost-share provisions of the MOA went into effect on July 1, 2015.

-The WRCC will work with County staff to serve as the forum for process oversight, program evaluation, and setting of priorities for NPDES MS4 Stormwater Mitigation Projects.
-County staff will make recommendations to the WRCC for project priorities.
+The WRCC works with County staff to serve as the forum for process oversight, program evaluation, and setting of priorities for NPDES MS4 Stormwater Mitigation Projects.
+County staff makes recommendations to the WRCC for project priorities.

 Prior to the issuance of the next-generation permit on December 30, 2022, the WRCC reviewed the MOA.
 It was revised to become a perpetual agreement that would not have to be resigned at the end of each permit term.
 The MOA then was reaffirmed and resigned on October 7, 2021.